litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-oauth-dex-installation.md

 ### Configuring `litmusportal-server` to enable Dex features

-To setup Dex, we would require to modify our litmusportal-server a bit inorder to enable Dex features, we will be modifying some environment variables
+To set up Dex, we would require to modify our litmusportal-server a bit in order to communicate with Dex.
+This will be achieved by adding some environment variables

 - `OIDC_ISSUER`: The place where the Dex OIDC lives, i.e `NODE_IP:32000`
 - `DEX_ENABLED`: This variable enables dex features in the litmusportal-server